noostvog/TypeScriptIPC/README.md

 ## Differences between the implementation and the formalisation
 Because TypeScript<sub>IPC</sub> is implemented on top of TypeScript (version 2.1.6), there are some differences between the implementation and the formalisation.

+* TypeScript is deliberately unsound.
+The formalisations presented in the paper are based upon a *sound* subset of TypeScript.
+On the other hand, the implementation is an extension of complete TypeScript.
+Therefore, the usage of interfaces with inter-parameter constraints is only sound when the unsound features (for example, unsafe casting to `any`) of TypeScript are not used.

 * In order to stay consistent with existing TypeScript programs, we did not replace the existing interface definition of TypeScript with the interface definitions from the paper.
 Instead, required and optional properties can still be expressed in this implementation.
-Constraints are an optional extension of interfaces, and should always be combined with properties which are all optional (required properties are not taken into consideration when there is a constraints section).
+Constraints are an optional extension of interfaces, and should always be combined with properties which are all optional (required properties are not allowed when there is a constraints section).
 Properties of interfaces with constraints should not have the type "undefined".
 The interface must contain at least one constraint for it to be considered an _interface with constrainst_ (if there are no presence constraints on any of the objects, this can be circumvented by adding an `or(present(x), not(present(x))))` constraint).
 For example, the running example from the paper should be defined as follows (underscores in property names are not supported yet):

   ```typescript
    interface PrivateMessage {